 We can successfully argue that logic isn’t given, it is discovered.
 Logic is a description of the way the world presents itself to us.
 For instance, the Law of Non-Contradiction states that two contradicting statements can not be true at the same time.
 An object can not be still and be moving at the same time.
 The same can be said for the Law of the Excluded Middle, which states that either a proposition is true or its negation is true, there is no middle ground.
 For instance, if I say “this object is moving”, that is either true or it is false.
 Finally, we have the Law of Identity which states that each thing is identical with itself.
 Simply put, each thing is composed of its own unique set of characteristic qualities or features.
 It is what it is, it’s not what it is not.

 These are the three classical Laws of Logic and when you look at them, it’s hard to see anything divine in them.
 All three laws have their origin in ancient Greek philosophy.
 They describe how reality behaves.
 It’s important to remember that the Laws of Logic are descriptions of the way reality presents itself to us.
 They are descriptive laws.
 That means that the Laws of Logic themselves don’t actually exist!
 Just like the Law of Gravity describes how gravity works, doesn’t mean that there is actually such a thing as a Law of Gravity.
+Logic doesn’t require a “Logic-giver” just as gravity doesn’t need a “Gravity-giver”.
 Because these laws do not actually exist, means that they do not require there to be a lawgiver or a universal mind, much less a god of some sort.
 The Laws of Logic, just like the Law of Gravity is what we humans formulated to describe how reality presents itself, nothing more.
-With that in mind, let’s return to the transcendental argument for the existence of God.

 Non-starter

 Hopefully, you’ll see now why TAG is a non-starter.
-It falls apart at the first premise:
+All of its premises fail:

 - Immaterial, universal, invariant and abstract Laws of Logic exist